jaantollander/masters-thesis/content/40_results.md

 Unfortunately, due to issues with data quality from Lustre Jobstats on Puhti, we did not reach all the thesis goals set in Section \ref{introduction}.
 We could not perform a reliable analysis of the monitoring data from the initial monitoring client and had to discard it.
 Furthermore, the data quality issue prevented us from developing a reliable, automated analysis and visualization of the real-time monitoring data.
-Also, we could not correlate file system usage with slowdowns because we were not able to gather enough reliable data after having to discard the initial data.
+Also, we could not correlate file system usage with slowdowns because we could not gather enough reliable data after having to discard the initial data.
 In Subsection \ref{entries-and-issues}, we discuss issues related to entry identifiers and investigate the entry identifiers from a large sample of consecutive Jobstats outputs.

 Later, we obtained new data from the modified monitoring client.